Gibs-E/bandit-overthewire-solutions/level25.md

-# Bandit Level 25 → Level 26
+# Bandit Level 25 ➔ Level 26

 ## 🧠 Goal:
-_Describe the goal of this level here._
+There's a **setuid binary** called `bandit26` in the home directory.
+When executed, it **connects to localhost on port 30001** and sends the current password.
+You must **intercept the connection** to retrieve the next password.

+---

 ## 🔐 Login:
 ```bash